 If you’re a resident of a non-EU country, one additional document that you will need to drive a car in Italy is the International Driver’s Permit.

 Fortunately, it’s not that hard to get and you can have it issued for a very cheap fee from the American Automobile Association (AAA) if you’re coming from the USA.

 And of course a credit card or, in some exceptions, a debit card

 So, to sum it up, you need these three documents to be eligible to rent and drive a car in Italy:

 - International Driver’s Permit (if your driver’s license isn’t European)

 Tips for avoiding extra charges from car rentals

 You can’t really avoid some of them—like the fees for winter tires, child safety seats, GPS, and the extra charge if you’re under 25 years of age.

-Also, although I am always vouching for the full insurance coverage, I recommend you always ask about what does it cover and what situations are left out.
+Also, although I am always vouching for full insurance coverage, I recommend you always ask about what it cover and what situations are left out.

-Most of all make sure you pay attention at the car details when it’s delivered;
+Most of all make sure you pay attention to the car details when it’s delivered;

 Here are some useful tips about renting a car in Italy.